How Long Does Phentermine Stay in Your System Including Urine and Blood?

 Phentermine is a diet pill used to decrease appetite in people to treat their body’s obese nature.
 In both animal and human trials, the drug has shown improvements in weight loss by suppressing appetite.

 Phentermine is prescribed for short-term weight management because after a certain time the body builds resistance against it.
-The mode of action of Phentermine is the blocking of hunger hormones in the brain that leads to burn calories faster.
+The mode of action of Phentermine is the blocking of hunger hormones in the brain which leads to burning calories faster.
 Using phentermine for weight loss for only 6 weeks could build resistance by the body.

 Phentermine is chemically an amphetamine derivative which is why it aids appetite suppression.
 The real chemical name of Phentermine is α-methylamphetamine or α,α-dimethylphenethylamine which may vary to some extent only.